rsdoiel/antenna/archives/2025/planet_2025.22.md

 date: 2025-06-03, from: RTÉ News

-Heavy smoke from intense wildfires in Canada has reached northwestern Europe, the European Union's climate monitoring service said today.
+Heavy smoke from intense wildfires in Canada has reached northwestern Europe, the European Union's climate monitoring service has said.

 <br>